Programme for International Student Assessment: Data scaling

 From the beginning, PISA has been designed with one particular method of data analysis in mind.
 Since students work on different test booklets, raw scores must be 'scaled' to allow meaningful comparisons.
-Scores are thus scaled so that the OECD average in each domain (mathematics, reading and science) is 500 and the standard deviation is 100.
+Scores are thus scaled so that the OECD average in each domain (mathematics, reading, and science) is 500, and the standard deviation is 100.
 This is true only for the initial PISA cycle when the scale was first introduced, though, subsequent cycles are linked to the previous cycles through IRT scale linking methods.

 This generation of proficiency estimates is done using a latent regression extension of the Rasch model, a model of item response theory (IRT), also known as conditioning model or population model.
 The proficiency estimates are provided in the form of so-called plausible values, which allow unbiased estimates of differences between groups.
 The latent regression, together with the use of a Gaussian prior probability distribution of student competencies allows estimation of the proficiency distributions of groups of participating students.
 The scaling and conditioning procedures are described in nearly identical terms in the Technical Reports of PISA 2000, 2003, 2006.
 NAEP and TIMSS use similar scaling methods.

 Ranking results

 All PISA results are tabulated by country; recent PISA cycles have separate provincial or regional results for some countries.
 Most public attention concentrates on just one outcome: the mean scores of countries and their rankings of countries against one another.
 In the official reports, however, country-by-country rankings are given not as simple league tables but as cross tables indicating for each pair of countries whether or not mean score differences are statistically significant (unlikely to be due to random fluctuations in student sampling or in item functioning).
-In favorable cases, a difference of 9 points is sufficient to be considered significant.
+In favourable cases, a difference of 9 points is sufficient to be considered significant.

-PISA never combines mathematics, science and reading domain scores into an overall score.
-However, commentators have sometimes combined test results from all three domains into an overall country ranking.
-Such meta-analysis is not endorsed by the OECD, although official summaries sometimes use scores from a testing cycle's principal domain as a proxy for overall student ability.
+PISA 2025 ranking summary

+The results of PISA 2025 were published in September 2026.
+More than 760,000 students, representing around 33 million 15-year-olds across 91 countries and economies, participated in the assessment.
+The main subject of the PISA 2025 assessment was science proficiency.
+The Chinese provinces/municipalities of Beijing, Shanghai, Jiangsu and Zhejiang (B-S-J-Z) recorded the highest mean scores in mathematics and science, while Singapore recorded the highest mean score in reading.

+The rankings below order countries and economies by their reported mean scores.
+As in the PISA 2022 ranking summary, these are simple ordinal rankings of reported means; small differences in scores are not necessarily statistically significant.